Best CPU cooler in 2023 – picks for AIO, premium, and budget

-You have a few options as far as the best CPU coolers go at the tail-end of 2022.
+You have a few options as far as the best CPU cooler goes.
 Whether you’re planning a budget build or looking to go all out with a bleeding-edge machine, you’ll need to keep those thermal temps under control.

 If you’re opting for air or water, these are the best CPU coolers on the market right now.
 It’s always been that if your rig is running too hot that your hardware could be damaged.
 And for a long time, CPUs have been capable of throttling their performance when overheating.
 But recent CPU gens can actually get boosted performance when they’re kept cool.